 Suppose your business makes a bid for a software development project based on the following assumptions:

 As far as I can see, the inevitable tide is coming.
-This tide is only accelerated by the COVID storm, which forces the decentralization and distribution of the work force of most businesses.
-I did not seen any of my colleagues face-to-face for twelve months.
+The COVID-19 pandemic gave it a major push, forcing the decentralization and distribution of most workforces.
+For twelve months, I did not see any of my colleagues face-to-face.

-Not surprisingly, my productivity increased, because I have better sleep - I do not have to get up at 6 to avoid the traffic jam.
-I work one hour more every day, and still have one hour more time to exercise, because I do not have to be stuck in traffic.
+Not surprisingly, my productivity increased, because I had better sleep — I no longer had to get up at 6 to avoid the traffic jam.
+I worked one hour more every day, and still had one hour more time to exercise.

 How much difference will it make to my employer, then, if I am in fact on a different continent?